IshaanKarnik/brew_crew/README.md

 Reference for Firebase App Setup (for Android) and Configuration of build.gradle in your Aandroid App<br>
 (1) Firebase Setup - https://youtu.be/Wa0rdbb53I8<br>
 (2) Basic App Structure - https://youtu.be/z05m8nlPRxk<br>

+Source code has been modified at allow the App to work after (August 2020) Firebase update.